-The Habits for Success course is a required course designed to provide students with the tools needed to persist and succeed at Southwestern Adventist University and life after college.
+The Habits for Success course is a required course for first-year students (with less than 24 credits) designed to provide students with the tools needed to persist and succeed at Southwestern Adventist University and life after college.
 This course will help you build habits for personal, academic, and career success.
 This class is pass/fail.
 Based on involvement, participation, and work completion class, a final pass/fail grade will be determined.